SELECT (SELECT dname

 No rows selected

-Of course, because there’s no record that has MGR null… So let’s change the START WITH as follows:
+course, because there’s no record that has MGR null… So let’s change the START

 1